THE HISTORICAL 7TH SEAL

 Why the profound blindness?

-As Christ says to our Laodicean era, it's time to "anoint your eyes with eye salve, that you may see".
+Christ says to this Laodicean era "anoint your eyes with eye salve, that you may see".